 Learn/Unlearn.
 This section of our website includes accessible, critical analyses of the mechanisms of action, effectiveness, safety and harms of the major classes of psychiatric drugs.
 It also includes an ever-expanding collection of articles that provide insights into the science and marketing of psychiatric drugs, the construction and promotion of psychiatric diagnoses, and alternative ways of understanding and moving through mental and emotional challenges.

 ICI Connect.
-This is a free online platform that helps people who are asking questions or thinking critically about the mental health system to find and connect with each other.
+This one-on-one networking tool helps people who are asking questions or thinking critically about the mental health system find and connect with each other online or in person.
 Through geographical and interest-based searching, registered members can search for other members who live nearby to spark new friendships or collaborations, exchange mutual support, organize events or groups, set up crisis networks, or begin to build grassroots community alternatives to the mental health system.
-Having just launched in January of 2018, we’re actively working to increase the membership and improve the usefulness of this platform based on feedback from our members about their needs and goals.

 How You Can Join Us